Our objectives

 In summary, ‘open for business’ means that participant firms which meet regulatory threshold conditions for authorisation, and which have the appropriate type and amount of collateral, have the flexibility to use our facilities as and when they deem appropriate.

-When and how to use market sources of funding, existing liquidity buffers, or the ILTR or DWF is a decision for firms to make, based on their expert knowledge of their own liquidity needs and the availability and cost of options.
+When and how to use market sources of funding, existing liquidity buffers, our market-wide or bilateral facilities is a decision for firms to make, based on their expert knowledge of their own needs and the availability and cost of options.

 Provided firms meet threshold conditions and have adequate collateral, they do not have to justify their decision to use these facilities to the Bank or to the PRA.
 There is no specific or limited list of cases in which firms may use our facilities.
 And, there is no fixed order in which we expect firms to use one form of liquidity over another.